RULEBOOK

 3.7 - Retaliation/Intentional Wrecking & Intentional Contact

-- Any kind of retaliation or intentional wrecking will not be tolerated.
+• Retaliation or intentional wrecking of any kind will not be tolerated.

-- This includes any kind of retaliatory contact during the race, aka the “they hit me so I hit them back” rule.
-Contact is likely to happen during short track racing, and is often not done purposely, but returning the contact after the initial contact is made will be considered retaliation and will be subject to penalty.
+• This includes any kind of retaliatory contact during the race, aka the “they hit me so I hit them back” rule.
+While contact is common in short track racing and often unintentional, returning contact after the initial incident is considered retaliation.

-- Retaliation or intentional wrecking will result in penalties which may include a points penalty, a suspension, or a ban from the league.
-This will be up to admin's discretion based on the severity of the incident.
+• Penalties for retaliation or intentional wrecking may include points penalties, suspension, or a ban from the league, at the discretion of admins based on the severity of the incident.

 3.8 - ARCA Braking

-- ARCA Braking penalties will be up to admin’s discretion, and admins will review the incident from the driver’s cockpit perspective to help determine if the incident could have been avoided.
+• Admins will review incidents from the driver’s cockpit perspective to determine whether the situation could have been avoided.

 3.9 - Practice Penalties